Emmanuel Kwaku Boam: Early life and education

+He attended Kumasi Technical University to earn his HND in Accountancy and a Bachelor's degree in Computerized Accounting in 2008 and 2011 respectively.
+Eventually, he attended KNUST to earn his Master's degree in Industrial Finance & Investments.

 Political career

 Boam is a member of the National Democratic Congress (NDC).
-In the NDC primaries held on 13 May 2023, he contested and won the candidacy for the Pru East constituency, defeating the incumbent MP, Dr. Kwabena Donkor.
-He subsequently won the parliamentary seat in the 2024 general elections and was sworn into office on 7 January 2025.
+In the NDC primaries held on 13 May 2023, he contested and won the candidacy for the Pru East constituency, defeating the incumbent MP, Dr. Kwabena Donkor and secueed the parliamentary seat later.